 A highly respected selection committee appointed by a distinguished international jury reviews every application and nominates 20 artists for the shortlist.
+The winner of the PinchukArtCentre Prize 2022 – a national contemporary art prize awarded to young Ukrainian artists up to the age of 35 – will be automatically included in the shortlist of the Future Generation Art Prize 2023.
 These artists will be commissioned to create new works on view in exhibitions at the PinchukArtCentre in Kyiv and the Venice Biennale.

 The main prize winner receives US $100,000 split between a $60,000 cash prize and a $40,000 investment in their practice.
 A further $20,000 is awarded as a special prize/s between up to five artists at the discretion of the jury for supporting projects that develop their artistic practice.